-THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

-Board of Directors recommends you vote FOR the wing: Election of Directors For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. - 01) Nominees Paul B. Manning 02) Gary Goldenberg 03) (Craig Ballaron 01) the state of the s , 0 The Board of Directors recommends you vote FOR the fo ollowing p proposal: For Against Abstain 2.
-To ratify the selection by the Audit Committee of KP.
-December 31, 2020.
-MG LLP as the independent registered p ublic accounting firm for the fiscal year ending NO' TE: Such other business as may properly come before th e meeting g or any adjournme nt thereof. adm pers se sign exactly as your name(s) appear(s) hereon.
-When inistrator, or other fiduciary, please give full title as such onally.
-All holders must sign.
-If a corporation or partners artnership name by authorized officer. .
-Joint ow wners should each s ign Sign ature [PLEASE SIGN WITHIN BOX] Date - Signature (Joint Owners) - Date
+THI ONLY WHEN N SIGNED AND DATED.
+DETACH AND F RETURN N THIS POI RTION The B Board of Directors recommends you vote FOR For All Withhold A For All L Except To withhold authority to vote nominee(s), mark "For All E number(s) of the nominee(s) xcept" and write the the following: 1.
+Election of Directors Nominees 01) Ted White 02) Mark Prygocki The B Board of Directors recommends you vote FOR the f ollowing pro posal: For Against Abs 2.
+To ratify the selection by the Audit Committee of F. firm for the fiscal year ending December 31, 2021. s the independent egistered publ lic accounting NOTE E: Such other business as may properly come before t he meeting o any adjournment thereof. or othe sign.
+If sign exactly as your name(s) appear(s) hereon.
+When er fiduciary, please give full title as such.
+Joint owners f a corporation or partnership, please sign in full corpo should each sign personally.
+Al l holders must officer.
+1 21 ure [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date ı